iKenndac/generate-string-symbols/README.markdown

 magic, it can be used to automatically give compile-time checked keys for your localised strings.

+You can find a discussion on this over on [my blog](http://ikennd.ac/blog/2014/08/nslocalizedstring/).

 ## License ##

 `generate-string-symbols` is licensed under three-clause BSD.
 The license document can be